Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 What is Free with IHS

-• General Practitioner (GP) visits and consultations
+• GP visits and consultations

-• Hospital treatment, including emergency Accident and Emergency (A&E)
+• Hospital treatment, including emergency A&E

 • Mental health services